alt-research/blitz/README.md

 ### Golang / Rust

-This project requires Go version 1.21 and Rust `stable` version.
+The project requires Go version 1.21 and Rust `stable` version.
 You can install Go by following https://go.dev/doc/install, and install Rust by following https://www.rust-lang.org/tools/install.

 Also install essential tools and packages that might be needed to compile and build the binaries.
 In Ubuntu / Debian systems: